tclahr/uac/README.md

 PROFILES:
     -P PROFILE   Force UAC to use a specific profile.
                  aix: Use this one to collect AIX artifacts.
-                 bsd: Use this one to collect BSD (OpenBSD, FreeBSD, NetBSD...) artifacts.
+                 bsd: Use this one to collect BSD-based systems artifacts.
-                 linux: Use this one to collect Linux artifacts.
+                 linux: Use this one to collect Linux-based systems artifacts.
                  macos: Use this one to collect macOS artifacts.
                  solaris: Use this one to collect Solaris artifacts.